Chenghua Emperor: Empress dowagers and empresses

-Successor
+The imperial heir

 In 1466, Lady Wan bore the Emperor a son and was granted the title of "Noble Consort" (Guifei), but their son died within a year and Lady Wan did not have more children.
 In order to secure her position, she closely monitored the Emperor and even forced other women to have abortions to prevent the birth of a potential rival son.
 A few years later, with another concubine, the Emperor had a son who was named as his successor in December 1471, but the child died shortly afterward.
 It is widely believed by historians that Lady Wan played a role in the death of this child.

 The court and government were greatly troubled by the absence of an heir and the influence of Lady Wan.
 Officials expressed their concerns to the Emperor in submissions, but he dismissed them as meddling in his personal matters.
 It was not until June 1475, when the Emperor lamented his lack of an heir at the age of twenty-eight, that a eunuch present impulsively informed him of the existence of a five-year-old son being raised by the former Empress Wu.

 A few years earlier, the Emperor had an affair with a girl surnamed Ji from Guangxi, who was likely a captive of the Yao tribe and brought to the palace around 1467.
 In 1469, she met the Emperor and became pregnant.
 Lady Wan discovered the pregnancy, but her orders for the eunuchs to give the mother an abortifacient were not followed.
 Instead, they hid her in the chambers of Lady Wu's dissecting room, where she gave birth to a boy on 30 July 1470.
 For the next five years, the mother and child lived in secrecy with Lady Wu.

 The Emperor, who was very enthusiastic about his son, recognized him and named him Zhu Youcheng.
 He then entrusted his mother, Empress Dowager Zhou, with overseeing the child's safety.
 A month later, Lady Ji died under suspicious circumstances.
 (Note: According to historian Frederick W. Mote, Lady Wan's agent poisoned Lady Ji.)
 The Emperor then moved out of the palace occupied by Lady Wan and protected his heir from her.
 Empress Dowager Zhou warned her grandson not to eat or drink anything when visiting Lady Wan.